 Although, there are a few pivotal points to ponder before breaking out your dependable angle grinder to maul that would-be piece of lumber.

 We did some in-depth research on this questionable topic and came up with a few useful answers on whether angle grinders can cut wood, and if you should or should not partake in this potentially risky activity.

 Let’s take a look!

 Why is that?
-Because using an abrasive blade to on a grinder to cut a combustible material like wood could result in tragedy.
+Because using an abrasive blade on a grinder to cut a combustible material like wood, could likely result in tragedy.

 Apart from that obvious reason, there is also another potential hazard associated with using a grinder to cut wood, and that is kickback.

-When you're utilizing a high RPM tool like a grinder to make a cut on a piece of metal or even when attempting to cut concrete with a diamond saw blade, you're there is more resistance due to the density of the material.
+When you're utilizing a high speed tool like a grinder to make a cut on a piece of metal or even when attempting to cut concrete with a diamond saw blade, there is more resistance due to the density of the material.

-Plus, (most) grinders usually don't have an electric brake mechanism fitted to them and are slow to spin to a stop, and I'm assuming you don't want to get in the way of an angry grinder floating through space and time.
+Plus, (most) grinders usually don't have an electric brake mechanism and are slow to spin to a stop, and I'm assuming you don't want to get in the way of an angry grinder floating through space and time.

 So yeah, all-in-all, making use of a grinder with a metal cutting blade to chop wood isn't the greatest of ideas.

 What's the Safest Alternative For Cutting Wood Quickly?